dynatrace-oss/barista/documentation/getting-started.md

+---
+title: 'Get started'
+description:
+  'This guide provides an overview how to get started with the Dynatrace Angular components library.'
+order: 1
+tags:
+  - 'guideline'
+  - 'how to'
+  - 'tutorial'
+  - 'getting started'
+  - 'install'
+---

 ## Step 1: Install the angular-components and Angular CDK

 This library is available in our internal Artifactory.
 To make it installable